MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 }
 ```

-Find the `getLoginToken` function in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)
+Find the `getLoginToken` function in [the Native Embedding SDK doc](../native-embedding-architecture/embed-multiple-viz#example-code)

 ```js
 try {